sebkouba/dynamic-flask-form/README.md

 a dynamic form, I created this one.
 It is cobbled together from a few Stackoverflow and Google Group discussions.

+**I'm a total noob so if you have suggestions I'd be glad to include them**

 ### Basic Concepts
 - FieldList and FormField are used to nest one Form inside another
 - **`phones`** is a relation in the **`User Model`** creating a link to **`Phone entries`**.